The Lords of Discipline (film)

-The Lords of Discipline is a 1983 American film based on the novel by Pat Conroy and directed by Franc Roddam.
+The Lords of Discipline is a 1983 American film based on the 1980 novel by Pat Conroy and directed by Franc Roddam.
+The story is about a military academy and a secret society within it.

-The film stars David Keith, Robert Prosky, Judge Reinhold, Bill Paxton, William Hope, Michael Biehn, and Olympic boxer Mark Breland.
-The college scenes were filmed primarily at Wellington College in England, as none of the American military academies would allow filming on their grounds because of the book's less-than-positive portrayal of life at a military academy.
+The film stars David Keith, Robert Prosky, Judge Reinhold, Bill Paxton, William Hope, Michael Biehn, Andrew Povey and Olympic boxer Mark Breland.
+The college scenes were filmed primarily at Wellington College in Crowthorne, Berkshire, England, as none of the American military academies would allow filming on their grounds because of the book's less-than-positive portrayal of life at a military academy.

 Plot

-Will McLean is a senior cadet at the Carolina Military Institute, a school that outwardly promises to produce men of honor but practices brutal hazing against the plebes (freshman cadets).
-Among these are the overweight Poteete and the Institute's first black cadet, Tom Pearce.
+Will McLean is a senior cadet at the Carolina Military Institute, a school that outwardly promises to produce men of honor but practices brutal hazing against its knobs (freshman cadets).
+Among these knobs are the overweight Poteete and the institute's first black cadet, Tom Pearce.
 McLean's mentor, Lt.
 Col. "Bear" Berrineau, asks him to protect Pearce.
 McLean's roommates at the Institute are Dante "Pig" Pignetti, Mark Santoro and Tradd St. Croix, the last of whom offers him a key to his parents' house.

 As the term begins, McLean's roommates participate in breaking in the new cadets, while McLean remains aloof.
 This draws the attention of the school's commanding officer, Lt.
 Gen. Bentley Durrell, who warns him not to be soft.

 Both Poteete and Pearce become targets of the Ten, a traditional clandestine group of seniors dedicated to ridding the school of "unfit" cadets.
-Poteete is left standing all night on a high ledge, in which McLean is unable to save him from falling the next morning; and Pearce is attacked and has the number 10 carved in his back.
+Poteete is left standing all night on a high ledge, from which McLean is unable to save him from falling the next morning.
+Pearce is attacked and has the number 10 carved in his back.
 In addition, Pearce had razor blades placed in his athletic shoes, and suffers multiple, small lacerations.
 McLean's attempts to protect him are thwarted when someone intercepts their communications.

-Together with his roommates, he kidnaps Dan McIntyre, a former member of the Ten, and forces him to disclose the location of the Hole, the place where they take cadets to be tortured.
+Together with his roommates, McLean kidnaps Dan McIntyre, a former member of the Ten, and forces him to disclose the location of the Hole, the place where they take cadets to be tortured.
 McLean and his friends arrive at the Hole just as Pearce is threatened with immolation.
-They distract the Ten and McLean unmasks one of them, John Alexander.
+They distract the Ten, and McLean unmasks one of them: John Alexander.